wictorwilen/Microsoft-teams-docs/teams/botevents.md

 ### Bot added for personal (1:1) context only

-Your bot will receive a `conversationUpdate` with `membersAdded` when a users adds it directly for 1:1 chat.
-In this case, the payload that your bot receives will not contain the `channelData.team` object.
-You should use this as a filter in case you wish your bot to offer a different Welcome depending on personal or team addition.
+Your bot receives a `conversationUpdate` with `membersAdded` when a user adds it directly for 1:1 chat.
+In this case, the payload that your bot receives doesn't contain the `channelData.team` object.
+You should use this as a filter in case you want your bot to offer a different welcome depending on scope.

-## Team member or Bot removed
+## Team member or bot removed

-The `conversationUpdate` event with the `membersRemoved` object in the payload will be sent when either your bot is removed from a team, or a user is removed from a team where a bot has been added.
-Teams also adds the `"eventType.teamMemberRemoved"` in the `channelData` object.
-Once again, you should parse the `membersRemoved` object for your bot id to determine who was removed.
+The `conversationUpdate` event with the `membersRemoved` object in the payload is sent when either your bot is removed from a team, or a user is removed from a team where a bot has been added.
+Microsoft Teams also adds `eventType.teamMemberRemoved` in the `channelData` object.
+As with the `membersAdded` object, you should parse the `membersRemoved` object for your bot ID to determine who was removed.

-#### Schema example - Team Member Removed
+#### Schema example - Team member removed

 ```json
 {
     "membersRemoved": [